 Cummings School of Veterinary Medicine and Cummings School of Nursing and Health Sciences at Endicott College are under the umbrella of Cummings Health Sciences, LLC, one of Cummings Foundation's operating subsidiaries.
 Others include New Horizons at Choate, LLC and New Horizons at Madonna Hall, LLC, two high-value not-for-profit assisted living communities, located in Woburn and Marlborough, MA, respectively.
 The Foundation's grant-making affiliate is One World Boston, Inc.

 Cummings Institute of Global Health at University of Global Health Equity

-Pictured (l to r): Partners In Health’s late founder, Dr. Paul Farmer; Bill Cummings; Dr. Didi Bertrand Farmer (wife of Dr. Farmer); and Joyce Cummings at the 2019 dedication of UGHE’s Butaro campus.
+Pictured (l to r): Partners In Health’s late founder, Dr. Paul Farmer; Bill Cummings; Dr. Didi Bertrand Farmer; and Joyce Cummings at the 2019 dedication of UGHE’s Butaro campus.

 Cummings Institute of Global Health house’s UGHE’s flagship Master of Science in Global Health Delivery (MGHD), an innovative program rooted in the principles of global health, One Health, global health policy, epidemiology, health finance, management, and leadership.